Why you should encapsulate acoustic insulation for suspended ceilings or acoustic wall cladding?

 Further positive aspect of acoustic insulation pads is the possibility of adapting the pads shape to the layout of the ceiling or wall cladding.
 Whether it is a standard size of rectangular panels or other geometrical form like triangle, circle, trapezoid and many others, the insulation pad can adapt easily to any of these shapes.
 It is crucial that we can keep the insulation material fully enclosed.
 More sophisticated ceilings with curved sections around columns or junctions or ceiling pods can also use this type of acoustic insulation pad.
 With glass-fibre acoustic pads architects and acoustic engineers can seamlessly work together without limitation of the product fabrication methods.

-Last but not least, acoustic insulation material enclosed in glass-fibre fabric allows you to incorporate any cut-outs for elements integrated into the ceiling, for example, lights, speakers, smoke and fire detectors, cameras, sign brackets, etc. Cut-out is placed accurately within the insulation pad and acoustic material remains fully encapsulated.
+Last but not least, noise absorbing panels with enclose from glass-fibre fabric allow you to incorporate any cut-outs for elements integrated into the ceiling, for example, lights, speakers, smoke and fire detectors, cameras, sign brackets, etc. Cut-out is placed accurately within the insulation pad and acoustic material remains fully encapsulated.
 On site your installation team will fix insulation pad tightly around the mechanical and electrical equipment or with specified tolerances.

 How glass-fibre acoustic insulation pads are better than standard foil sound pads?